EIN-lab/pupillometry-raspi/README.md

 ![parts](assets/images/brightpi_parts.png)

 Swap the original short CSI (Camera Serial Interface) cable and the four cables connecting the BrightPi with longer ones.
 We recommend using ~50cm.
 The effective length needed depends on the setup and the cables can easily be changed later during the process.
 The white plastic ring visible on the picture is used to adjust focus of the camera.
 Adjust the camera focus before mounting it to the BrightPi or you won't be able to access the lens anymore with the focus ring.
-It can also be adjusted using fine plastic tweezers, but make sure not to scratch it.
+It can also be adjusted using fine plastic tweezers, but make sure not to scratch the lens.

 ![assembled](assets/images/brightpi_assembled.png)